 Relatedly, several commenters also raised questions about third-party support contractors gaining access to sensitive information that might be reported following a cyber incident, and urged DoD to adopt additional procedures to guarantee the nondisclosure of such information.
-DoD responded that existing rules already "subject[] support service contractors . . . to restrictions on use and disclosure obligations."
-81 Fed.
-Reg.
-72992; see also DFARS 252.304-7009.
+DoD responded that existing rules already "subject[] support service contractors . . . to restrictions on use and disclosure obligations."25